vbacollective/riff/README.md

 - Avoid decoding MP3/OGG during interaction-heavy moments.
 - Use `RiffPlayOnce` for music and ambience.
 - Use bus volume/fades instead of changing many voices one by one.
+- Use persistent bus presets for scene-wide effects.
+- Use master processors lightly for final polish rather than heavy per-sample coloration on every voice.
 - Keep effect-heavy processing for important voices only.
 - Use `RiffMaxVoicesPerBuffer` to prevent repeated button clicks from stacking too many copies.
 - Always call `RiffClose` on exit.